Requests the user’s permission to use location services while the app is in use.

 - Core Location

 location method.
-If the current authorization status is anything other than
+If the initial authorization status is anything other than

-CLAuthorization, this method does nothing and does not call the
+CLAuthorization, this method does nothing and doesn't call the

 If the user's choice grants When In Use authorization to your app, your app can start any location service and is eligible to receive the results while it's in use.
 If the user's choice grants temporary When In Use authorization, the authorization expires when the app is no longer in use, reverting to Not Determined status (